theojeffgood/Dinners/README.md

-# FryDay
+# Dinners
-This is the repo for the mobile app FryDay.
+This is the repo for the mobile app Dinners.